Tawe/personal-blog/content/technical-writings/Cursor Faces Dev Backlash as VS Code Launches Open-Source AI Tool.md

 - Is the student free-tier initiative overwhelming the infrastructure?
 - Is usage outpacing revenue?

-Nobody knows—and that's the problem.
+Nobody knows - and that's the problem.

 ## 🧨 VS Code Just Dropped a Bomb